 This is the brass ring of survivor benefits.
 You owe it to yourself to make this happen.
 The amount of a monthly pension varies depending upon who gets it.
 The pension first goes to the surviving spouse or if applicable the registered domestic partner.
 If none then the children, or other dependents.
 The variations are:

-- Children’s Benefits when there is no eligible spouse or registered domestic partner.
 A monthly benefit of 35 percent of the worker’s wage is paid to the guardian of a minor dependent.
 Another 15 percent of the wage is paid for each additional child up to a maximum benefit equal to 65 percent of the wage at the time of injury.
 If there is more than one child, benefits are divided equally among them.
 Benefits end for minor dependents when they reasch age 18 (up to 23 if they are full-time students in an accredited school).

-- Other Dependents.
-If the worker leaves no surviving spouse or child then qualified dependents can receive payments if they were dependent on the worker’s earnings RCW 51.32.050(5).
+The worker leaves no surviving spouse or child then qualified dependents can receive payments if they were dependent on the worker’s earnings RCW 51.32.050(5).
 Dependents can include such relatives as a father, mother, grandparents, grandchildren, brothers, sisters, nieces, and nephews.
 RCW 51.08.
 The benefit is equal to half the average monthly support received by the dependent during the year preceding the injury.
 The benefit limit is 65 percent of the worker’s wage or maximum benefit level, whichever is less, for all dependents.
 The payments end when the necessity that created the dependency would have ended had the injury not occurred.

 Not all on the job fatalities result in L&I claims.
 For example, a person who dies of a heart attack while doing non stressful work will not have a death which would likely result in an L&I claim.